scottkellum/scottkellum.com/src/pages/posts/tending-to-your-root-styles.md

 ```

 Along with font family, and maybe weight and [width](https://developer.mozilla.org/en-US/docs/Web/CSS/font-stretch), this provides a rock solid foundation for your typography.
 Elsewhere on your page you can use `rem`  for sizing and everything will remain proportional to the base font size you have set.

+## A foundation to build on

+With this foundation you can efficiently make changes that will scale all your type styles at once or specific instances while reducing repetitive styles and inheritance complications.
+On small screens, scaling all your text down uniformly is just a matter of changing the root font size for a small breakpoints.
+And because you have considered defaults, overrides can be used sparingly where they are necessary.